jmcusick/price-yak-amazon-price-drop/README.md

 **You must [install Docker](https://docs.docker.com/install/) in order to run this application**

-After cloning the repo, use tmux or open up several terminal windows and cd into the project's root directory.
+After installing docker and cloning the repo, use tmux or open up several terminal windows and cd into the project's root directory.
 You will need 5 windows in total.

 In terminal 1: Start the postgresql database